sharmin-alvandi/billboard/README.md

 # README

-Sopify Central Discount Billboard App
+Shopify Central Discount Billboard App

 Acts as a billboard for Shopify Merchants to post their discounted products and special offers.